jupyterhub/jupyterhub/docs/source/getting-started.md

 In most deployments of JupyterHub, you should point this to a secure location on the file system, such as `/srv/jupyterhub/cookie_secret`.
 If the cookie secret file doesn't exist when the Hub starts, a new cookie secret is generated and stored in the file.
+The recommended permissions for the cookie secret file should be 600 (owner-only rw).

 If you would like to avoid the need for files, the value can be loaded in the Hub process from the `JPY_COOKIE_SECRET` environment variable: